KWKIM128/Converting_Nifti_to_2D_image/README.md

 # Converting_Nifti_to_2D_jpeg_file
 Converts Nifti files to jpeg or png file

-The function nifti2image converts nifti file to jpeg/png series To use, 3 parameters are required.
+The function nifti2image converts nifti file to jpeg/png series.
+To use, 3 parameters are required.

 in_path: path to nifti file